Covered in this Article:

 Marking Expenses as Reimbursable

 Defaulting Expenses as Reimbursable

-In order to default expenses from a specific credit card or bank as Reimbursable, go to User Icon in the upper left hand corner of the screen > Credit Card Import > Settings next to the card in question.
+In order to default expenses from a specific credit card or bank as Reimbursable, go to Settings > Your Account > Credit Card Import > Settings next to the card in question.